Martial arts: movies VS reality, 7 differences

 In conclusion, it must be said that:

-• Regarding expectations, even if it should be obvious, let’s say it clearly, martial arts can make us every day stronger but never invincible; let’s leave this ingenuous belief (read Why martial arts do not work: 5 reasons)
+- Regarding expectations (even if it should be obvious), let’s say it clearly, martial arts can make us every day stronger but never invincible; let’s leave this ingenuous belief (read Why martial arts do not work: 5 reasons); the point is that, in a good martial arts movie, what happens in the fights is not necessarily wrong (on the contrary) but simply happens in a completely idealized way

-• Not all movies are completely detached from reality, there are various levels but in cinematic fiction, it is (and it must be) permissible to do everything; it makes no sense to put limits on the creativity of screenwriters, directors, etc.; since cinema is an artifact, it is practically obligatory to emphasize those aspects that would otherwise appear less incisive than in reality
+- Not all movies are completely detached from reality (read 5 teachings from the movie Redbelt), there are various levels but in cinematic fiction, it is (and it must be) permissible to do everything; it makes no sense to put limits on the creativity of screenwriters, directors, etc.; since cinema is an artifact, it is practically obligatory to emphasize those aspects that would otherwise appear less incisive than in reality

-• Even when reference is made to real-life stories, it is correct to give one’s own artistic interpretation (although preferably it would be better to specify it); it is the final audience who decides whether the staged representation is more or less credible / enjoyable / respectful (read for example Once upon a time in Hollywood: Bruce Lee beaten)
+- Even when reference is made to real-life stories, it is correct to give one’s own artistic point of view (although it would be better to specify it); in the end, it is the final audience who decides whether the staged representation is more or less credible / enjoyable / respectful (read for example Once upon a time in Hollywood: Bruce Lee beaten)

-• Everything must be appreciated and interpreted for what it is and not for what we want it to be
+- Everything must be appreciated and interpreted for what it is and not for what we would it to be

 In-depth video courses